ajcrowe/puppet-supervisord/README.md

 You can pass a specific url with `$setuptools_url = 'url'`

-*Only Debian and RedHat families have an init script currently.
+Note: Only Debian and RedHat families have an init script currently.

 ### Configure a program